SoundAsleep Camping Series Air Mattress

 Rolls down but is heavy and tall, one of the bulkier queens here.
 The closest an airbed gets to a real mattress feel, with an integrated pillow, but it needs a wall outlet and still sleeps cold underneath.
 It scores 83 out of 100.

-The built-in pillow and firm edges made it feel like a proper bed, easily the comfiest airbed I slept on.
-My caveat is you are chained to an outlet, so at a no-power site I had no way to firm it back up.
+The built-in pillow and firm edges made it feel like a proper bed, easily the comfiest airbed we slept on.
+Our caveat is you are chained to an outlet, so at a no-power site we had no way to firm it back up.

 Read our full King Koil Queen Air Mattress review →